Fort Pierce, Florida: Transportation

-Fort Pierce is located on U.S. Route 1, near its intersection with Florida State Road 70.
-Interstate 95 and Florida's Turnpike are nearby, at the west edge of town.
+Fort Pierce is located on US 1, near its intersection of SR 70.
+I-95 and Florida's Turnpike are nearby, at the west edge of town.
 The Intracoastal Waterway passes through the city.
 The nearest airport with scheduled passenger service is in Melbourne; the closest major airport is in West Palm Beach.
 The city itself has a general aviation airport, Treasure Coast International Airport.

 Fort Pierce is served by the St. Lucie Transportation Planning Organization (TPO).
 The TPO is a Metropolitan Planning Organization (MPO), a federally mandated and federally funded transportation policy-making organization responsible for transportation planning, programming, and financing of State and Federal transportation funds for the City of Fort Pierce.
 The TPO is governed by a TPO Board, which is composed of elected officials, representatives from the St. Lucie County School Board, and representatives from Community Transit, a division of The Council on Aging of St. Lucie, Inc. The original bus system started as a demand response service bus in the 1990s; it only served St. Lucie County.
 Soon it expanded to a fixed route system, going to predetermined locations along a route.
 On June 3, 2002, the Florida Department of Transportation (FDOT) approved funding, expanding the bus service to Martin County, and it became the Treasure Coast Connector.

-From 1894 to 1968 the Florida East Coast Railway served the city as a passenger railroad.
-Until a strike beginning in 1963, several long distance passenger trains from Chicago, Cincinnati and New York City made stops there, en route to Miami.
-These long distances trains included the Illinois Central Railroad's City of Miami and the Louisville & Nashville Railroad's South Wind both heading from Chicago; and they included the Atlantic Coast Line Railroad's East Coast Champion, the Havana Special, and the winter-only Florida Special originating from New York.
+From 1894 to 1968, the Florida East Coast Railway served the city as a passenger railroad.
+Until a strike beginning in 1963, several long-distance passenger trains from Chicago, Cincinnati and New York City made stops there, en route to Miami.
+These long distances trains included the Illinois Central Railroad's City of Miami and the Louisville & Nashville Railroad's South Wind, both heading from Chicago; and the Atlantic Coast Line Railroad's East Coast Champion, the Havana Special, and the winter-only Florida Special originating from New York.
 Into the latter 1950s, passengers could take the Dixie Flagler to Chicago via Atlanta from the station.
 The FEC continued a six day a week Jacksonville-Miami train from 1965 to 1968, per court order.

-Amtrak and the Florida East Coast Railway have been planning to make stations along Florida's East Coast.
-The latter operations would be part of the second phase of the private Brightline inter-city rail project.
-The cities cited by Amtrak and the Florida Department of Transportation include: Stuart, Fort Pierce, Vero Beach, Melbourne, Titusville, Cocoa, Daytona Beach and St. Augustine, Florida.
-In 2018, Brightline announced that it was looking at downtown properties for a site for a new station for the train between Fort Pierce and Miami.
-Ultimately, the northwestern terminus would be Orlando, with service beginning in 2021.
+Amtrak and the Florida East Coast Railway had been planning to make stations along Florida's East Coast.
+The cities cited by Amtrak and the Florida Department of Transportation included: Stuart, Fort Pierce, Vero Beach, Melbourne, Titusville, Cocoa, Daytona Beach and St. Augustine.

+In 2023, Brightline, an inter-city rail route that currently runs between Miami and Orlando, announced that it was looking for sites for a new station on the Treasure Coast.
+As of 2024, there are currently no plans to add a station in Fort Pierce.